Improving your home

 Paradigm will give their permission for their share to be sold at the same time as your share and so you won’t need to increase your mortgage; payment for Paradigm’s share will come from the proceeds of the sale.

-- The value of Paradigm’s 60% share will be based upon £265,000 (disregarding the value added by improvements), plus a 60% share of any additional money achieved over £300,000 (open market valuation).
+- The value of Paradigm’s 60% share will be based upon £265,000 (disregarding the value added by improvements).

 - If the sale achieves £300,000 or less Paradigm will expect the valuation of their share to be based upon £265,000.